 Two types of cheeses, tomatoes, and basil make this weeknight-friendly chicken feel like it should take much longer to prepare.

 How do four ingredients manage to taste so good?
 As the chicken broils, brush the easy-peasy glaze on—and you’re done.
 If you’re not an apricot fan, try a different flavor of jam to suit your tastes.

 This showstopper will help you pretend you’re in the tropics.
 Coconut chicken is great on its own, but adding mango salsa makes it even better.
 The recipe calls for frozen mango, but if fresh is in season, it’ll lend extra sweetness.

 Black beans and mango in one dish?
 You’ll touch on a few food groups when protein-rich chicken gets combined with a zesty fruit salsa in this recipe.
-It’s quick too—make the salsa while the chicken sautés for 4 to 6 minutes, and then coat the chicken in it.
+It’s quick too—make the salsa while the chicken sautés for four to six minutes, and then coat the chicken in it.
 Dinner’s ready!

 Pineapple gives this homemade teriyaki sauce a natural sweetness.
-If you like things saucy, you might want to make an extra batch of sauce to pour over sautéed veggies and/or rice as well.
+If you like things saucy, you might want to make an extra batch of sauce to pour over sautéed veggies and rice as well.